Mr Ian Reilly FCPodS DMS

-Feet can develop many painful disorders and Podiatric Surgery is a recognised way to deal with many of the faults that arise.
-If your symptoms are mild, medication may be enough to reduce your pain.
+Foot problems can be very painful, but if your symptoms are mild, medication (tablets or injections) may be enough to reduce your pain.
 Insoles or shoe modifications may be useful for some patients.
-When symptoms persist and normal ambulation is no longer possible, surgery may be necessary.
+When symptoms persist, and normal ambulation is no longer possible, surgery may be necessary.

 How surgery can help: